-NRDP is working with FWP and has contracted with the WRC to assist in assessing and implementing terrestrial restoration projects on private lands in the Deer Lodge South, Garnet, and Philipsburg West landscape areas.
-In 2022, NRDP, FWP, and the WRC visited completed projects in the Garnet and Deer Lodge South landscapes.
-Monitoring and status updates of completed terrestrial priority projects were a high priority in 2022.
-The final monitoring report that summarizes the status of all terrestrial enhancement projects completed will be available in early 2023.
+NRDP is working with FWP and has contracted with the WRC to assist in assessing and implementing terrestrial restoration projects on private lands in the Deer Lodge South and Garnet landscape areas.
+In 2022 and 2023, NRDP, FWP, and the WRC visited completed projects in the Garnet and Deer Lodge South landscapes.
+Monitoring and status updates of completed terrestrial priority projects were a high priority.
+The final monitoring report from WRC that summarizes the status of all completed private lands terrestrial enhancement projects was completed in December 2022.
+In 2023, NRDP contracted with TU to develop projects in riparian areas in the Philipsburg West landscape as well as tributaries of Rock Creek.
+Also, in 2023 vegetation monitoring stations were set up in riparian areas to monitor water development projects as well as fencing and the projects effect on riparian vegetation.
+Where fencing was constructed, there was a clear resource benefit.